Saturday December 22nd 2018

 Sports Personality of the Year’s decisions were widely received well, although I interpret the minor disapproval as a testament to the number of sporting successes there’s been.

-SPOTY’s Team of the Year winners, England Women’s Netball team, deserve a special mention for doing what no English team has ever done; Tyson Fury for overcoming so much more than just Deontay Wilder; and Tiger Woods summoning a tear to our eyes with an epic career comeback to win the Tour Championship.
+SPOTY’s Team of the Year winners, England Women’s Netball team, deserve a special mention for doing what no English team has ever done; Tyson Fury for overcoming so much more than just Deontay Wilder; and Tiger Woods rolling back the years with an epic career comeback to win the Tour Championship.

-However, one event can’t be overlooked for what it transmitted in a social and societal way is England’s journey in the FIFA World Cup 2018 in Russia this summer.
+However, one event can’t be overlooked for what it transmitted in a social and societal way is England’s journey at the FIFA World Cup 2018 in Russia last summer.

 For the entirety of guys my age (23), international occasions have always provided disappointment and anti-climaxes.
 This time though, under Gareth Southgate’s Father-like guidance, something was different.